ProxiBlue/vagrant_m2_vuestorefront/readme.md

 #### Composer auth / config

 Your HOST ~/.composer/ folder is mounted within the magento Docker box.
-Thsi allows you to place coposer auth.json in your usual home folder on the HOST, and that authentication file will be used with composer in the Docker environment
+This allows you to place composer auth.json in your usual home folder on the HOST, and that authentication file will be used with composer in the Docker environment

 #### ngrok (expose dev instance to external)